ubikorp/astro-lacking/src/content/post/mixtapes/2024-06-06-0239-double-negative.md

   notes: Sliding out of control
 - sequence: 5
   song: The Eagles and the Beatles
-  artist: The Jesus and Mary Chain
+  artist: The Jesus + Mary Chain
   artist_slug: jesus-mary-chain
   album: Glasgow Eyes
   time: '03:10'